'Friday' actor-comedian John Witherspoon dies at 77

 Regina King, who appeared as Witherspoon's daughter in "Friday" and also voiced both of his grandsons in the animated series "The Boondocks" called him her "comedic inspiration" on Twitter.

+Goodman referred to a family statement issued to the website Deadline that said the family was in shock over Witherspoon's death.

-The family's statement expressed shock at Witherspoon's death.
-It said Witherspoon is survived by his wife, Angela, and sons JD and Alexander.
+The statement says Witherspoon, who was born on Jan.
+27, 1942, is survived by his wife, Angela, and sons JD and Alexander.

 JD Witherspoon tweeted that he was happy for all the great times he and his dad had together.